aer0ss/aerofs/docs/engineering/how-to/get-started.md

   * `apt-cacher-ng` is used to speed up local prod VM builds.
   * `ruby` and `kramdown` are used by tools/markdown_watch.sh to compile .md files into .html
   * `makensis` is used to build Windows installers
+  * `gpg` is used for license files and needed to run python unit tests.
   * `gpgme` is a library wrapping gpg, which we use for license file generation/verification
   * `jekyll` is used to build the API docs, which are part of the web package
   * `pyyaml` is used for SyncDET to parse yaml files.